AdobeDocs/experience-platform.en/help/profile/computed-attributes/overview.md

 ## Known limitations

+### Delayed availability of new computed attributes

-Availability of new CA in UPS may be delayed up to 2 hours after the corresponding schema attribute is added to the profile union schema.
+The availability of new computed attributes may be delayed up to 2 hours after the corresponding schema attribute is added to the union schema.

-This is due to the current caching configuration in UPS services (Logos and Streaming Segmentation).
-Post-Alpha it could be reduced to an upper bound of 1 hour once Streaming Segmentation addresses the issue.
+This delay is due to the current caching configuration.
+Post-Alpha the delay could be reduced to an upper bound of 1 hour once Streaming Segmentation addresses the issue.

+### Dependency tracking in segments

 Schema attributes that have already been used in a segment definition expression, but later turned into a Computed Attribute will not be tracked as a dependency of that segment.

-Because no dependency has been detected, we will not automatically evaluate the associated Computed Attribute each time we evaluate that segment definition.
+Due to the fact that no dependency has been detected, Experience Platform will not automatically evaluate the associated computed attribute each time the segment definition is evaluated.

-Alternatively, the creation of CAs could be managed by UPS/Ansible UI through a specific mixin that adds new CA attributes that do not conflict with existing attributes.
-Another alternative is to simply recreate the segment with the correct dependency tracking for the new CA.
+Alternatively, the creation of computed attributes could be managed through a specific mixin that adds new computed attributes that do not conflict with existing attributes.
+Another alternative is to simply recreate the segment with the correct dependency tracking for the new computed attributes.